 Student Conduct Procedures

-The following procedures are followed in non-Title IX student conduct proceedings (for Title IX procedures, please see the Title IX Policy and Grievance Procedures portion of the Student Handbook):
+The following procedures are followed in non-Title IX student conduct proceedings.
+For Title IX procedures, please see the Title IX Policy and Grievance Procedures.

-After the Dean of Students, or designee, reviews an initial incident report, students identified as being principally involved in the incident will receive an email to their Guilford College account (excluding College holidays and breaks) of their identification as a party to the incident.
+After a case is assigned to a hearing officer, students identified as being principally involved in the incident will receive an email to their Guilford College account (excluding College weekends and holidays) of their identification as a party to the incident.
 This email will contain the following information:

-- The date, time, and location of the documented incident
+- A reference number and the date, time, and location of the documented incident

-- Any pending charges as indicated under “violations” in the Student Handbook
+- Pending charges as indicated under Definitions of Violations in the Student Handbook

-- Information about the student conduct hearing process (including date, time, and location of hearing, if possible) to discuss the pending charges
+- Information about the student conduct hearing process and options (including date, time, and location of administrative hearing, if required)

 - Links to general information about the College's student conduct processes

 In some instances, incidents and/or allegations are most appropriately resolved in a manner not resulting in formal student conduct charges.
 Means of resolution may include meeting with a hearing officer, the Counseling Center, and/or other faculty/staff or other campus or off-campus resources as appropriate.